19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Accused not to give evidence except on oath or affirmation

-291\.—(1) In all criminal proceedings except a committal hearing, the accused may not give evidence except on oath or affirmation, and if he does so, he is liable to cross-examination.
+291\.—(1) In all criminal proceedings, the accused may not give evidence except on oath or affirmation, and if he does so, he is liable to cross-examination.

+[Act 19 of 2018 wef 17/09/2018]

 (2) An accused who is not represented by an advocate has the right to address the court without being sworn or affirmed in circumstances where, if he were so represented, the advocate could address the court on his behalf.